SPbSAT/cirbo/README.md

 in the system.
 Currently, dependencies require `C++` compiler and `cmake` to be available.

+Some extensions can be disabled using environment variables if one doesn't need them.
+For example `(export DISABLE_ABC_CEXT=1 && poetry build)` (parenthesis should be included) will build wheels without `ABC` bridge module.
+It can be helpful for CI or fast testing because `ABC` compilation times are heavy.

+Tests that use `ABC` extension can be skipped by passing option `-m 'not ABC'` to `pytest` run.

 ## Codestyle guidelines

 One should follow simple rules: